Buy Self-help legal documents

 Patents are recorded in a Register of Patents, which provides information on their current status.
 The public can inspect this register at the Intellectual Property Office.

 It is an offence to falsely represent that you are the true holder of a patent of an invention.
-If convicted, you will be liable to a fine of up to $200.
+If convicted, you will be liable to a fine.